lrdiv/ember-tick-tock/README.md

 }
 ```

-Any time-sensitive computed properties can then be bound to `now`.

 ## Options
 For some applications, when you cannot rely on the end-user's clock, you may need to use a remote endpoint to get the current time.
 You can pass an options object in your applications `config/environment.js` file.